mahdigheidi/web_2023_spring_backend/README.md

 ### Running the project:
 In order to run the project, simply run `docker-compose up -d --build` All services will be built and run on the specified endpoints

+### Services' load test
+To load test the services, you should cd into the load_test directory and execute `locust`, then you can open `localhost:8089` and start load testing implemented services